 The implied license

-An implied license in the context of copyright law is a license granted by a rights holder in the absence of an expressly written contract.
+An implied license in the context of copyright law is the license granted by a rights holder in the absence of an expressly written contract.
+E.g. your right to listen to music you’ve purchased, even though there’s no explicit contract for it.

 For the most parts, authors and publishers themselves have opted to produce AMP formatted pages with the implicit understanding that their creative works will end up in one or more AMP Caches operated by one or more companies.
 In knowingly doing so, they’re also supposedly granting permission for AMP Cache providers to copy and redistribute their creative works.